Benzodiazepine Rehab & Detox

 Benzodiazepines act on the brain’s receptors to reduce anxiety.
 Without the drug, the GABA neurotransmitter activities are significantly affected, which can cause anxiety as a withdrawal reaction.

 If you are taking benzodiazepines specifically to control seizures, you can experience an increased risk of developing seizures when you discontinue the drug.
 This risk increases if you withdraw too quickly.
-However, individuals without previous seizures have an increased risk of seizures if they taper down too quickly from benzodiazepines.
+However, individuals without previous seizures have an increased risk of seizures if they taper down too quickly from the drug.

 Thoughts of Suicide:

-Thinking about suicide, also called suicidal ideation, can be the result of depression that many go through during benzodiazepine withdrawal.
+Thinking about suicide, also called suicidal ideation, can be the result of depression that many go through during withdrawal.
 If you feel sad, depressed and hopeless, suicidal thoughts may follow.
 If you have thoughts of suicide, tell someone on the detox staff.
 Thoughts of suicide are related to the withdrawal and should improve with time.

 What Are Long-term Effects from Benzodiazepines?

-What Is the Detox from Benzodiazepines Like?
+What Is the Detox Like?

 Be sure to undergo a medically supervised detox for your health and safety.
 A home detox is not recommended, because there won’t be trained medical staff on hand to give you the medications you need to taper at the right pace and to alleviate symptoms as they arise.

-A benzodiazepine detox entails:
+A detox entails:

 - A gradual tapering down of the drug while you’re monitored by healthcare professionals.
-The benzodiazepine dosages are slowly reduced.
+The dosages are slowly reduced.

 - Gabapentin may be given to keep withdrawal symptoms to a minimum.
 Gabapentin is an antiseizure medication used in epilepsy seizure management; and it can also effectively treat some nerve pain.